Dr-Nim/Number-checker/README.md

 # Number-checker
 Python program to check whether number is odd or even.
-Please make a pull request for making it such that it checks if number is prime or composite as well.